itfanr/ros2-wiki/Linux-Development-Setup.md

 ### Out of memory

-The ros1_bridge in it's current form requires 4Gb of free RAM to compile.
+The ros1_bridge in its current form requires 4Gb of free RAM to compile.
 If you don't have that amount of RAM available it's suggested to use `AMENT_IGNORE` in that folder and skip it's compilation.

 ### Multiple Host Interference